-But anyone with experience of substance use disorders, whether directly or through somebody they care about, knows that it rarely happens this way: drug abuse is almost always the consequence of preceding psychic pain.
+But anyone with experience of substance abuse disorders, whether directly or through somebody they care about, knows that it rarely happens this way: drug abuse is almost always the consequence of preceding psychic pain.
 People will turn to drugs when there’s a problem in their emotional lives that they can’t face directly.

-Drugs take away the pain — at least temporarily — and that’s what ultimately makes them so addictive: they’re a superhighway to feeling “normal” again.
+Drugs take away the pain — at least temporarily — and that’s what ultimately makes them so addictive: they’re a superhighway to feel “normal” again.
 With drugs, a person can finally avoid all the negative feelings that are holding them back from being the happy person they want to be.

 This perspective should change how we think about addiction.
 It’s not so much the result of chemical fallout in the brain from repeated substance use (although this undoubtedly plays a role), but instead a consequence of the prior emotional state of the individual.
-Addiction arises from a place of pain and is sustained by the false belief that taking dangerous substances offers a solution to life’s cruel hardships including betrayal, abandonment, violence, emotional abuse, bullying and depression.
+Addiction arises from a place of pain and is sustained by the false belief that taking dangerous substances offers a solution to life’s cruel hardships including betrayal, abandonment, violence, emotional abuse, bullying, and depression.

 When you understand where addiction comes from, it’s easy to see why withdrawal is so painful.
 Not only do people have to cope with the biology of eliminating disruptive chemicals, but also the emotional torment of dealing with negative feelings they’ve ignored for so long.
 Now they must face their demons without the mitigating effect of drugs.
 Withdrawal is a raw experience where a person’s biology and emotions fight them through every step of the recovery process.

-The fear of withdrawal, therefore, is not merely about the physical manifestations — the sweating, elevated heart rate, twitching and so on — but the worry that you’ll have to re-enter that negative mental state you’ve been medicating against in an attempt to avoid.
+The fear of withdrawal, therefore, is not merely about the physical manifestations — the sweating, elevated heart rate, twitching, and so on — but the worry that you’ll have to re-enter that negative mental state you’ve been medicating against in an attempt to avoid.
 Almost always, facing one’s feelings is more difficult than coming off the drugs themselves.
 It’s the emotional pain that people fear most.

 When discussing withdrawal, medical professionals like to focus on the physical effects since these are the most visible.
 But many people suffering from addiction avoid coming off drugs because they worry that they will no longer have the assistance they need to continue feeling “normal.”
 The physical side is scary, but it pales in comparison to the pain of raw, underlying emotions.